AI-Aware URL Structure with Breadcrumbs

 by

-In the early days of SEO, search engines began analyzing how URLs were structured to better understand website content and organization.
-When websites grouped related pages under a main topic, it helped search engines recognize those connections.
-This SEO-friendly structure made it clear that certain pages were part of a larger, more in-depth subject -- giving them a better chance of ranking well.
+In the early days of SEO, search engines evaluated URL structures to better understand how websites organized their content.
+When related pages were grouped under a parent topic, it helped search engines recognize those relationships.
+This Search engine friendly structure signaled that the pages were part of a broader subject, improving their ability to rank well.

 When the full URL is visible in the browser, it also gives visitors helpful clues that more related content is available -- improving both navigation and user experience.